best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 the unit tests should be moved to an adjacent test folder as users will not need to have unit tests installed when installing the package.

 When separating unit tests into main package and testing scripts, it is important to import your package to ensure the correct functions are being unit tested.
-For the module structure outlined previously, we would use `from src.math import my_math_function`.
+For the module structure outlined previously, use `from src.math import my_math_function`.
 For R you need to specify the name of your package within the `testthat.R` file within your tests folder.

 ## Structuring tests

-In order to maintain a consistency across modules you develop, you should follow [PEP8](https://www.python.org/dev/peps/pep-0008/) (python) or [Google](https://google.github.io/styleguide/Rguide.html) / [tidyverse](https://style.tidyverse.org/) (R) standards when structuring unit tests.
+To maintain a consistency across modules you develop, you should follow [PEP8](https://peps.python.org/pep-0008) (python) or [Google](https://google.github.io/styleguide/Rguide.html) / [tidyverse](https://style.tidyverse.org/) (R) standards when structuring unit tests.

 For python this involves importing all needed functions at the beginning of the test file.
-To ensure that the correct functions are imported from your module, it is also recommended to install a local editable version into your virtual environment.
+To ensure you import the correct functions from your module, it is also recommended to install a local editable version into your virtual environment.
-This is done by running `pip install -e .` and any changes made to your module functions will also be updated in your python environment.
+Run `pip install -e .` and any changes made to your module functions will also be updated in your python environment.
 Following this it is recommended to define fixtures, classes and then test functions.
-An example of this can be found below.
+An example of this is below.
 More information can be found in Real Python [Getting Started With Testing in Python](https://realpython.com/python-testing/).

-Similar structure should be followed in R, with all modules loaded in the beginning of a test script.
+You should follow a similar structure in R, with all modules loaded in the beginning of a test script.
 Test contexts and then functions should be defined in turn as shown above.
 For more information see [testing design in R](https://r-pkgs.org/testing-design.html).

-Generally tests within the same file should follow some structure or order.
+Generally, tests within the same file should follow some structure or order.
 We recommend that the order that functions are defined in the main script is also mirrored within the test scripts.
-This will be easier for future developers to debug and follow.
-It also ensures that no functions have been missed and do not have unit tests written.
+This will be easier for future developers to debug and follow and ensures that no functions have been missed and do not have unit tests written.

 ## Test that new logic is correct using unit tests

-When we implement new logic in code, tests are required to assure us that the code works as expected.
+When you implement new logic in code, tests are required to assure that the code works as expected.

 To make sure that your code works as expected, you should write tests for each individual unit in your code.
 A unit is the smallest modular piece of logic in the code - a function or method.